clescot/kafka-connect-http/docs/sse_source_connector_settings.md

 SSE Connector is relying on [OkHttp](https://square.github.io/okhttp/) to handle the SSE protocol.
 So, many configuration options present in the HTTP Connector, are also available here to tune the connection, like inserting custom headers, configuring timeouts, etc.
+Unlike the HTTP Sink connector which select the right configuration against the current HTTP request, the SSE Source connector is connecting to all configured URLs owned by configurations, listening to events and provide them to each configured topic.

 ## required parameters